Tyler Guyton: Professional career

-Guyton was selected by the Dallas Cowboys in the first round with the 29th overall in the 2024 NFL draft.
+Guyton was selected by the Dallas Cowboys in the first round with the 29th overall pick in the 2024 NFL draft.
 He was drafted to be the heir apparent to All-Pro Tyron Smith who left in free agency.
 His progress in training camp was slowed making the transition from his college right tackle experience.
 He began as the backup at left tackle behind Chuma Edoga.
 He took over the starting position after Edoga suffered a fractured toe in the first preseason game against the Los Angeles Rams.
 He wasn't able to practice on different weeks during the season because of injuries, which affected his development.
 He lost his starting position from Week 14 to 17, after Edoga returned from his injury.
 He started in the season finale against the Washington Commanders.
 He started in 11 out of the 15 contests he played and allowed 7 sacks.
 He missed two games with knee and shoulder injuries.
 He was called for 18 penalties and ranked third-most in the NFL in accepted penalties with 14.

+Guyton started all 10 of his appearances for Dallas during the 2025 campaign.
+On December 24, 2025, Guyton was placed on season-ending injured reserve due to an ankle injury.